 The English author Desmond Bagley, known to his friends as Simon, was born on 29th October 1923 in Kendal, Cumbria, and died on 12th April 1983 in a Southampton hospital at the age of 59.
 At the time of his death he was reputed to be one of the highest paid writers of fiction novels in the world.
-Remarkable considering he lacked a formal education, left school at the age of fourteen, suffered a life-long speech impediment and was nearly forty years old when his first novel, The Golden Keel, was published.
+Remarkable considering he lacked in formal education, left school at the age of fourteen having failed to pass any exams, suffered a life-long speech impediment and was nearly forty years old when his first novel, The Golden Keel, was published.

 In his obituary, which appeared in The Times on 14th April 1983, he was described as a ‘craftsmanlike thriller novelist’.
 Bagley was skilled in the art of thriller writing; he travelled extensively and displayed a detailed knowledge of the geographical locations used for the settings in his novels combined with a thorough knowledge of cultural traditions, natural phenomena and technological details.